 Elecampane, also known as Wild Sunflower, grows five feet high and has huge leaves up to a 1 1/2 feet long.
 When I stare at it, I see the interesting shapes between its leaves that impel me to grab my pen and sketchbook and start recording what I see.

-Sketching the Negative
+Tips for sketching the Negative

 Training yourself to see negative shapes is a great drawing habit to develop as it enables you to draw more spontaneously, with lively results.
 Observing and sketching the negative shapes bypasses the left side of the brain and the need to, in this case, correctly draw a proper leaf shape.
-If you struggle with removing the clutter from what you would like to draw and see negative shapes clearly, these tips may help:
+If you struggle with removing the clutter from what you would like to draw and see negative shapes clearly, these tips may help.

 The white card makes it easier to see the shapes of the negative spaces, the shapes of the leaves and the definition of the edges between.